Iroh: Personality

 Easygoing, friendly and dryly good-humored, Iroh treats his self-imposed exile like an extended vacation.
 In his old age, he shows more interest in relaxation and amusement than in his nephew's pursuit of the Avatar.
 Despite his age, Iroh is seen flirting with various women throughout the series and has been addressed as "handsome" on multiple occasions.
 Nevertheless, he is a seasoned and wily strategist, a powerful Firebending master and a loving and sagely mentor to his nephew.
 In general, Iroh's inherent nature and the course of his life have brought him to a philosophy that embraces peacefulness, harmony, and mutual understanding rather than conflict.
 However, when he is personally threatened or observes injustice and violence against the innocent, he is capable of becoming a fierce and intimidating adversary.

 Contrary to the direction in which his nation has moved in the years since his grandfather Sozin set it on a mission of conquest, Iroh would rather see the four nations live in mutual peace; though he has been unwilling to plunge his nation into civil war by asserting his claim to the position of Firelord (a station he does not want), it becomes increasingly clear that he views his nephew as possessing the potential to lead the nation down a better path, and when the time comes, he encourages Zuko to intercede to prevent the investiture of his sister, the callous and unstable Azula, as the next Firelord.
 In "Tales of Ba Sing Se", it is suggested that some of his perpetual optimism and generosity are a form of post-traumatic growth resulting from the death of his son Lu Ten.
 This can be seen in his song "Leaves from the Vine", which he sings on the anniversary of Lu Ten's birthday.

 Iroh is particularly fond of food, good tea, the strategy game Pai Sho, and pleasant music.
 He later displays skill at playing the pipa and other musical instruments.
 Most likely because of his love of tea, he is an amateur botanist, though his misinterpretation of some plant characteristics leads him to accidentally poison himself.
 His character is best shown in his relationship with his nephew, Zuko, upon whom he imposes introspection.

 Firebending and special skills

 Iroh is a retired general with a lifetime of combat experience and a reputation of honor, loyalty and integrity.
-Iroh is highly skilled in firebending; the Avatar show creators based the forms of this fictional form of combat upon the real-life Chinese martial arts techniques of Changquan, Shaolinquan, Lóng Xíng Mó Qiáo and Xing Yi Quan.
+Iroh is highly skilled in firebending; the Avatar show creators based the forms of this fictional form of combat upon the real-life Chinese martial arts techniques of changquan, Shaolin kung fu, Southern Dragon kung fu and xingyiquan.
 Iroh also taught Zuko how to redirect lightning, a technique he discovered by studying waterbending.
+He also had the ability to generate lightning, a skill he shared with Ozai and Azula, and his signature firebending move was breathing fire like a dragon.